lmiller1990/vue-testing-handbook/src/v3/mocking-global-objects.md

 This guide discussed:

-- using `mocks` to mock a global object on a test by test basis
+- using `global.mocks` to mock a global object on a test by test basis
-- using `config.mocks` to set a default mock
+- using `config.global.mocks` to set a default mock